Radio Nacional de España: RNE today

 These stations are also available online and via podcast (see External Links below).

 Integrated into the state public broadcasting body RTVE (Radiotelevisión Española) in 1973, RNE today has been assigned the role of "state public radio service, which is an essential service for the community and for the cohesion of democratic societies".

 Like its television broadcasting sister organisation, TVE, Radio Nacional is wholly financed by public funds and does not air commercials in its programming.

 In January 2012, RNE celebrated its 75th anniversary in the presence of Felipe, Prince of Asturias and Princess Letizia.

+On 17 November 2025, RNE announced their intend to shut down their medium wave transmitters before 31 December due to low audience, as well as the economic cost and "the need for a technological evolution", investing further into the DAB+ system.

 Logo history

 Logo of Radio Nacional de España (RNE) between the official birth of TVE in 1956 and 1962.

 Logo of RNE between the change of RTVE logo in 1962 and 1971.

 Logo of RNE between 1971 and 1976.

 Logo of RNE between 1971 and 1976.

 Logo of RNE between 1976 and 1980.

 Previous logo, used between 1980 and 2008.